-Best Lawyers® has selected Baum Hedlund Aristei & Goldman attorney and partner, Timothy A. Loranger, as the 2020 “Lawyer of the Year” for Personal Injury Litigation in Los Angeles.
+Best Lawyers® has selected Baum Hedlund Aristei & Goldman attorney and shareholder, Timothy A. Loranger, as the 2020 “Lawyer of the Year” for Personal Injury Litigation in Los Angeles.
 This recognition can only be earned by one lawyer receiving the highest overall peer feedback in one legal practice area in one metropolitan region.
 This distinction exemplifies an exceptional level of trust and respect that a lawyer has earned from his or her peers.

 Timothy A. Loranger | Aviation and Military Accident Attorney

 Timothy A. Loranger concentrates his practice on personal injury, wrongful death, product liability law, aviation accidents, and commercial ground transportation accidents.
 Best Lawyers has recognized Tim since 2017 in Aviation Law, Personal Injury Litigation and Product Liability Litigation.